How To Ensure Your Cosmetics Are Not Tested On Animals.

 Not Tested On Animals Labeling Loopholes

 As there is no legal laws in Australia, or in the US governing the labeling of cosmetics, personal care and cleaning products as cruelty free, then relying on a cruelty free statements printed onto packaging unfortunately is just not enough.
-Again, this is why it is so important to support the companies that take the time and effort to become accredited by a non-profit organization such as Choose Cruelty Free.
+Again, this is why it is so important to support the companies that take the time and effort to become accredited by a non-profit organization such as Cruelty Free International.

 Making A Conscious Effort To Shop Cruelty Free